toxicpuzzle/spx/README.md

 1. Describe how your exchange works.

-    1. Setup - For each trader the exchange forks a new process and execs the trader binary there.
-Separate orderbooks are kept for each product and their buy and sell orders.
-The process_id, id, pipe fds and other trader information is stored as struct within dynamic arrays.
+    1. Setup - For each trader the exchange forks a new process and execs the trader binary.
+Separate orderbooks are kept for each product and their buy/sell orders.
+The process_id, id, pipe fds and other trader information is stored as struct within dynamic arrays (for matching/reporting/signalling).
 Any errors detected during the setup will terminate the exchange.

     2. Communication/Command processing – Within the sighandler, process ids of signals received are written to a “Self-pipe”, which serves as a queue for signals.
 Then in the main()/user-space the pids are used to find the corresponding trader to read/process commands from their pipes.
 The exchange will poll (with infinite timeout) until either 1) a trader disconnects or 2) its self-pipe/signal-queue has POLLIN before processing disconnections/commands, which avoid busy waiting loops (Figure 1).